Home Inspection Tips for Home Buyers

 Read online reviews, visit inspectors websites and choose the company that is right for you and your purchase, the price differences of $50-100 is nothing when spending hundreds of thousands of dollars.

-• Questions to ask when calling an inspector.:
+• Questions to ask when calling a Home Inspector.:

 1. How long does it take to receive the report?